Ziggy237/IOT/README.md

-# Manual for controlling LEDs with a node based on time
+# Manual for controlling LEDs with a node based on the WorldTimeAPI

+## Requirements
+- NodeMCU